cp3402-students/cp3402-2021-site-cp3402-2021-team13/theme.md

 The navigation is enqueued in functions.php.
 Styling in style.css under class .main-navigation.
 Attempted navigation.js from TwentySeventeen theme, however this was not realised and a WordPress plugin for the menu was ultimately utilised.

+Mobile Version of the Header was coded inside Header.php, mobile-menu-toggle.js, but we opt out of tha method and used a plugin to handle Mobile Menus.